• Skip to primary navigation

 Kayak with Beluga Whales

-Many people head to Churchill to see the polar bears, but we think the beluga whales in summer as just as worthy of a trip north.
+Many people head to Churchill to see the polar bears, but we think the beluga whales in summer are just as worthy of a trip north.
 Get the chance to see hundreds (if not thousands!) of belugas in June, July, and August as they make their way into the mouth of the Churchill River to breed.
 The best way to see them?
 Go kayaking alongside them!
 They’re wonderfully curious creatures, so don’t be surprised if they come right up to your kayak to say hello.

 Camp in Wekusko Falls Provincial Park